dotswg/dots-architecture/draft-ietf-dots-architecture.md

-A simple example instantiation of the DOTS architecture could be an enterprise as the attack target for a volumetric DDoS attack, and an upstream DDoS mitigation service as the Mitigator.
+A simple example instantiation of the DOTS architecture could be an enterprise as the attack target for a volumetric DDoS attack, and an upstream DDoS mitigation service as the mitigator.
 The enterprise (attack target) is connected to the Internet via a link that is getting saturated, and the enterprise suspects it is under DDoS attack.
 The enterprise has a DOTS client, which obtains information about the DDoS attack, and signals the DOTS server